PerfectFit-project/virtual-coach-main/docs/design.md

 and increasing physical activity based on personal (sensor) data (read more [here](https://www.research-software.nl/projects/583)).

-This document describes the intended architecture for the eCoach.
+This document describes the intended architecture for the eCoach that will be used in the Perfect Fit project.
+See [this document](generic-version-design) for the design about a more generic version of the eCoach.

 ---